Southeastern United States: Geography

-The United States Geological Survey defines Southeastern United States as including the states of Alabama, Florida, Georgia, Arkansas, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee, and Puerto Rico and the United States Virgin Islands.
+The United States Geological Survey defines Southeastern United States as including the states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Puerto Rico, the United States Virgin Islands, and Virginia.

-There is no official United States Census Bureau definition of the southeastern United States.
-They instead divide a larger region which includes Texas, Oklahoma, Maryland, Delaware, Washington, D.C., Virginia, and West Virginia, designated as "the South," into three separate subregions, none of which are conventionally considered to define the Southeast.
+There is no official United States Census Bureau definition of the Southeastern United States.
+They instead divide a larger region which includes Texas, Oklahoma, Maryland, Delaware, Washington, D.C., and West Virginia, designated as "the South," into three separate subregions, none of which are conventionally considered to define the Southeast.

-The nonprofit American Association of Geographers defines the Southeastern United States as including Alabama, Florida, Georgia, Kentucky, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia and West Virginia.
+The nonprofit American Association of Geographers defines the Southeastern United States as including Alabama, Florida, Georgia, Kentucky, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia.
 The OSBO (Organization Supporting Business Owners) uses the same states, but includes Arkansas and Louisiana.
 The states of Delaware and Missouri, along with the U.S. capital of Washington, D.C., are also sometimes added in definitions of the term.